Skip to content

 protocol-header: X-Forwarded-Proto

-The access log will then show the real client IP instead of the proxy's IP.
+The starter auto-detects the valve and starts honoring its access-log attributes.
+The access log then reports the forwarded client address instead of the proxy's address.

 Local Port Strategy